Susiniosgit/alx-system_engineering-devops/README.md

 #This repository used to learn basic bash and scripts
+#0x01.
+Shell, permissionsi